 Interactive Pipeline Map

-This application displays incident data from 2008 – present for incidents reported under the Onshore Pipeline Regulations and the Processing Plant Regulations related to pipelines under federal jurisdiction and does not include incident data related to pipelines under provincial or territorial jurisdiction.
+This map displays incident data for federally regulated pipelines only.
+It does not include data related to pipelines under provincial or territorial jurisdiction.

-The National Energy Board is bound by the Official Languages Act and relevant Treasury Board policies.
-However, some material on these pages originates with organizations not subject to the Official Languages Act and is made available on this site in the language in which it was written.
+The Canadian Energy Regulator is bound by the Official Languages Act and relevant Treasury Board policies.
+However, some material on these pages originated with organizations not subject to the Official Languages Act and is made available on this site in the language in which it was written.